MartinSunal/Frinx-docs/docs/source/FRINX_ODL_Distribution/Carbon/FRINX_Features_Developer_Guide/cli/cli-service-module-devguide.rst

 Major components
 ----------------

-The following diagram shows the major components of the CLI southbound plugin and their relationships:\ :raw-html-m2r:`<br>`
+The following diagram shows the major components of the CLI southbound plugin and their relationships:

 .. image:: cliInComponents.png
    :target: cliInComponents.png